‹ Back to New at Amity Blog

 Role of Digital Banking in Financial Revolution

-The disrupting process in the financial landscape is brought about through new business models, products, and services by this digital revolution that comes from the technological side of banking.
-This is as the technologies continue to grow, such as AI, blockchain, and open banking.
+The disrupting process in the financial landscape is brought about through new business models, products, and services by this digital revolution that comes from the digital banking innovation ideas.
+This Banking 2025: A Vision for the Future shows such things as AI, blockchain, and open banking.
 It can be achieved that banks offer services that are tailored for specific individuals in a very safe way.
-Also, with economies continuing to integrate different sectors like retail and healthcare, it also boosts this aspect of embedded finance.
+Also, with economies continuing to integrate different sectors like retail, healthcare, customer experience, financial inclusion, and digital banking growth.

 Efficiency Gains in Banking with AI